tgrapperon/swift-composable-environment/README.md

 This library brings an API similar to SwiftUI's `Environment` to derive and compose `Environment`'s in [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) (TCA).

+**TCA is moving toward protocol reducers.
+This simplifies greatly the way dependencies are passed around between features.
+It is encouraged to migrate toward this approach.
+TCA will also use a `@Dependency` property wrapper, and a `DependencyKey` protocol, so [you will need to perform a few actions](#migrating-to-tcas-protocol-reducers) to have both systems working at the same time while you transition out from this library.**

 By `Environment`, one understands a type that vends *dependencies*.
 This library eases this process by standardizing these dependencies, and the way they are passed from one environment type to another when composing domains using TCA.
 Like in SwiftUI, this library allows passing values (in this case dependencies) down a tree of values (in this case the reducers) without having to specify them at each step.
 You don't need to provide initial values for dependencies in your `Environment`'s, you don't need to inject dependencies from a parent environment to a child environment, and in many cases, you don't even need to instantiate the child environment.

 This library comes with two mutually exclusive modules, `ComposableEnvironment` and `GlobalEnvironment`, which are providing different functionalities for different tradeoffs.